 • Management fees (sometimes a fixed monthly figure, sometimes folded into commission)

-• Maintenance and repair invoices paid by the agent on the landlord's behalf
+• Maintenance and repair invoices the agent paid on your behalf

 • Statutory inspection fees where due in the period (gas safety, EICR, EPC renewal)